 Desktop as a Service (DaaS) has become a hot topic for many businesses, since most employees are now working from home.
 There are valid concerns on security, data privacy and compliance, among many other challenges.
 Read on to learn if DaaS can solve some of these issues for your organization!

-Desktop as a Service, or DaaS, is a way of delivering a complete virtual desktop solution to employees via a hosted cloud environment.
-It is typically hosted and maintained by a third party provider, including Managed IT Service Providers such as Ntiva.
+DaaS stands for Desktop as a Service.
+DaaS is a way of delivering a complete virtual desktop solution to employees via a hosted cloud environment.
+It is typically hosted and maintained by a third party desktop as a service provider, including Managed IT Service Providers such as Ntiva.

 You can think of DaaS as a "hosted desktop" - all your applications and services run on servers in the IT service provider's cloud-based data center - not on your user's computers.

-Your provider essentially streams the virtual desktop to your employees, no matter what device they are using or where they are located.
+DaaS providers essentially stream the virtual desktop to your employees, no matter what device they are using or where they are located.

 This means all employees, or groups of employees, can receive the exact same experience, and access the applications, services and data that are specifically meant for them over a safe connection.